techguyivan/diablo4-announce-site/README.md

 # diablo4-announce-site
-A Python &amp; Selenium framework for the Diablo 4 announcement site
+A Python &amp; Selenium automation framework for the Diablo 4 announcement site